chipsalliance/caliptra-ss/docs/CaliptraSSHardwareSpecification.md

 ### Caliptra Requirement List for Production Debug Unlock Architecture

 * Wiring DEBUG_INTENT_STRAP to Caliptra debug mode logic to trigger debug preparation·
-* Caliptra Mailbox is open to TAP interface to read/write only if DEBUG_INTENT_STRAP is set and if any of the DBG_SERVICE_REQ bits are set
+* Caliptra Mailbox is open to TAP interface to read/write only if DEBUG_INTENT_STRAP is set.
 * Separate Request and Response registers exposed for JTAG/TAP access in Debug locked mode and over AXI.
 * Functionality to communicate with MCU to ask hashed public key by using “SS_PROD_DEBUG_UNLOCK_AUTH_PK_HASH_REG_BANK_OFFSET”, “SS_NUM_OF_DEBUG_AUTH_PK_HASHES” (default is 8) and “i” values
 * Mailbox command & payloads are defined by Caliptra ROM spec (includes MLDSA and ECC infrastructure for payload commands)